Invasion Percolation on Power-Law Branching Processes: Introduction

 \paragraphi{Completion of the proof of Theorem~\ref{thm-main}} The above ingredients are combined to find the volume growth of the $k$-cut IPC, which can now be expressed by the $k$ backbone vertices plus the sum of the finite forests that are attached to the first $k$ backbone vertices, i.e.,

+The scaling behaviour of $M_k$ is given in Theorem \ref{thm-main} and we now provide some intuition on its result.
 By Theorem~\ref{thm:Cs_scaling}, we know that there exist forests of size at least $k^2$ for $\alpha>2$ and $k^{\alpha/(\alpha-1)}$ for $\alpha\in (1,2)$ with probability $\Theta(1/k)$.
 Hence, at depth $k$, we expect to see a binomial number of forests of this exceptional size, which converges to a Poisson number in the limit.
-Note, however, that this result is conditional on $(W_k)_{k\geq 0}$ , which also converges in distribution as $k\to\infty$.
-Hence, in the limit, the Poisson number of large forests is moderated by $(L_{\halpha}(x))_{x>0}$, which explains the double stochastic Poisson process, which is also known as a Cox process.
+Note, however, that this result is conditional on $(W_k)_{k\geq 0}$, which also converges in distribution as $k\to\infty$.
+Hence, in the limit, the Poisson number of large forests is moderated by $(L_{\halpha}(x))_{x>0}$, which explains the doubly stochastic Poisson process, also known as a Cox process (Definition \ref{def:spatialCox}).
 There is no notion of rare exceptionally-large forests for $\alpha\in(0,1)$, where $M_k$ is dominated by the few forests close to $v_k$.
 We therefore only consider the forests at a finite distance from $k$, that all contribute a significant proportion.
 In the limit, this translates to a countable sum of random variables.